How to uninstall WSL on Windows 11

 6. Click the Uninstall option again.

-Once you complete the steps, repeat the steps to remove any remaining distro as necessary.
+Once you complete the steps, repeat the instructions to remove any remaining distro as necessary.

 2. Remove Windows Subsystem for Linux components